Today I would like to talk to you about miniature scenes in boxes and other unusual ways or containers to make miniatures in. (I love it! ).

 The picture kind off speaks for itself, make a room box out of an old toaster 😉 The artist’s site is here.

-While I am sure that you probably could find many more ideas for putting miniatures in miniature room ‘boxes’, I hope that you enjoyed the ones that I have found 😉 I am always surprised about miniature artists and their creativity, every time I am doing some research for my site!
+While I am sure that you probably could find many more ideas for putting miniatures in the miniature room ‘boxes’, I hope that you enjoyed the ones that I have found 😉 I am always surprised about miniature artists and their creativity, every time I am doing some research for my site!

 If you would like me to cover a topic/tutorial or if you have a question for me, then please leave a message below in the comment section.
 Or you can now join my newest Facebook group on miniatures and share your work or just look at the work of others!